Riparian restoration plus associated habitats

-There are several locations of works proposed covering Barnwood Park, Appleton Way, Porchester Road and Coney Hill.
+There are several locations of works proposed covering Barnwood Park, Appleton Way, Porchester Road, Clock Tower and Saintbridge Dry Basin.
 The intended works at these locations are as follows: -

 At Barnwood Park we intend to create wetland areas within the balancing pond.
 The wider area will be subject to meadow creation and planting which will be maintained accordingly.